 For comparison with other websites using data collected by industry-accepted measurement and research companies.

 Information supplied by performance cookies helps us to understand how you use the Website; for example, whether or not you have visited before, what you looked at or clicked on and how you found us.
 We can then use this data to help improve our services.
-We generally use independent analytics companies to perform these services for us and when this is the case, these cookies may be set by a third party company (third party cookies).

 Functionality cookies allow users to customise how a website looks for them: they can remember usernames, language preferences and regions, and can be used to provide more personal services like local weather reports and traffic news.

 Advertising and targeting cookies are used to deliver advertisements more relevant to you, but can also limit the number of times you see an advertisement, and be used to chart the effectiveness of an ad campaign by tracking users’ clicks.
 They can also provide security in transactions.
 They are usually placed by third-party advertising networks with a website operator’s permission, but can be placed by the operator themselves.
 They can remember that you have visited a website, and this information can be shared with other organisations, including other advertisers.
 They cannot determine who you are though, as the data collected is never linked to your profile.

 You can choose to have your device warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 Most browsers also provide functionality that lets you review and erase cookies.
 You do this through your browser settings.
 If you turn cookies off, you won’t have access to many features that make your guest experience more efficient and some of our services will not function properly.